 If you will not have computer access during the room selection time slot assigned to you or if you will be unable to complete any of the other processes associated with room selection, it is your responsibility to designate another student as a “proxy” to act on your behalf.
 Proxy authorizations must be completed as part of the online housing registration process or by submitting a completed form to the Housing office.
 Emailed authorizations are also acceptable.
 Proxy information should be turned in prior to March 30th.
 No one will be allowed to select a room for you unless we have record that the specific individual is serving as your proxy.

 Information your proxy must have in order to select your room:

-Your proxy will not be able to log into the room selection website to choose a space for you, instead, they should come to the Housing and Conferences office during your designated time slot.
+Your proxy will not be able to log into the room selection website to choose a space for you, instead, they should come to the Housing Office during your designated time slot.